yunfan/punyforth/README.md

 ### Quotations

 A quotation is an anonymous word inside an other word, similar than a lambda expression in other languages.
-Quotations don't act as lexical closures, because there are no locals in FORTH to close over.
+Quotations don't act as lexical closures, because there are no locals in Forth to close over.
 The word *{* starts compiling the quotation body into the current word definition.
 The word *}* ends the quotation by compiling an exit word into the quotation.

 ```forth
 : a-word-definition ( -- )